mitchyc24/mitchyc24/README.md

 # 💫 About Me:
  I'm a recent Computer Science grad with a knack for building things, especially in my home lab.
 I believe in the power of simple, well-designed software to make life easier and workflows smoother.
 You'll often find me exploring new technologies, from web frameworks to automation tools, always with an eye towards practicality and efficiency.
-When I need a mental break, I enjoy a playing chess, challenge me on Lichess: [♟Simply_a_Pawn♟](https://lichess.org/@/Simply_a_Pawn).
-Excited to collaborate and learn from the vibrant open-source community here on GitHub!

 ## 🌐 Socials: